Infanta White Noflin

 My Approach to Counseling:

 Children often do not have the words and vocabulary to fully express to us everything that has happened or how it has impacted them.
 I strongly believe that “in play therapy, toys are like the child’s words and play is the child’s language” (Landreth, 2002).
 When given a safe and nurturing environment in which the child can feel comfortable expressing feelings and working through life’s obstacles, so much can be positively accomplished regardless of the presenting issue.
 The healing power of play can help a child to express feelings in a healthy and safe way, communicate more effectively, cultivate problem-solving skills, gain self-esteem, learn to relate to the world around them, change behavior, work through traumatic events, and so much more.
-I utilize child-centered play therapy, directive play therapy techniques, strengths-based therapy, and solution-focused therapy.
+I utilize child-centered play therapy.

 I began working in therapeutic settings with children, adolescents, and adults in 2010.
 Since then, I have experienced working in a variety of therapeutic settings such as a play therapy clinic, a children’s hospital, a children’s home, a local elementary school, a school for children with autism and emotional and behavioral disorders, community mental health agencies, and a military base, to name a few.
 I also have advanced training in play therapy from the Child Advocacy and Play Therapy Institute (CAPTI) at the University of Mississippi in Oxford, MS in which I provided play therapy and counseling services for children, as well as counseling services for adolescents, parents, and families.
 I have served as Vice President of Active Minds at Mississippi State University as well as secretary of Chi Sigma Iota at the University of Mississippi, where I also received the Distinguished Leadership Award.
 My research experience includes serving on teams analyzing weather phobia, autism, risky behaviors, and juror decision making.